 Hexkit is no longer under active development.
 The current version is reasonably solid and complete, so feel free to check it out anyway.
 Section 1.4 of the Hexkit User’s Guide explains in greater detail why I felt that putting further effort into this project is no longer worthwhile.
 You might wish to consider the Myriarch Combat Simulator for an alternative and more specialized approach to historical tactical warfare.

-Hexkit requires a Microsoft Windows system capable of running the Microsoft .NET Framework 4.0 Client Profile.
-This includes Windows XP SP3, Windows Vista SP1 or later, Windows 7, Windows Server 2003 SP2, and Windows Server 2008 & R2 with Internet Explorer 5.01 or later.
+Hexkit requires a Microsoft Windows system capable of running the Microsoft .NET Framework 4 Client Profile or any newer .NET 4.x release.
+This includes Windows XP SP3, Windows Vista SP1 or later, Windows Server 2003 SP2, and Windows Server 2008 or later.

 - The ReadMe file contains the copyright notice, setup instructions, and technical details on the project.